eZiner/matrix-polaris/konzepte/whitepaper.md

 ---

-### 2. Target Architecture & Core Components
+### 2. Target Architecture & Database Infrastructure

-In its final evolutionary state, the system transitions from hardcoded values into a highly scalable, decentralized microservice architecture.
+In its final evolutionary state, the system shifts away from hardcoded values.
+Geofences are completely decoupled into a highly performant relational spatial database.

 ```text
 +--------------------------------------------------------------+